codingk8/markdown_Memo/markdown_nodeSchool.md

 ## THE CHALLENGE

-Add a first-level heading with Images text inside.
+Add a first-level heading with "Images" text inside.

 Let's say we have a Markdown logo on this URL: http://bit.do/how-to-markdown

-Below, you should create a inline-style image with Markdown logo as alternate text and http://bit.do/how-to-markdown as URL.
+Below, you should create a inline-style image with "Markdown logo" as alternate text and http://bit.do/how-to-markdown as URL.

 ## Here's the official solution in case you want to compare notes:

-The result:
+_The result:_

 # Images
 ![Markdown logo](http://bit.do/how-to-markdown)

-The Markdown:
+_The Markdown:_

       # Images
       ![Markdown logo](http://bit.do/how-to-markdown)

 ## Cool!

 Now you learned how to add an image in Markdown.
-This is a common style for images, but some parsers provide additional tools for alignment, adding classes and other styles.
+This is a common style for images, but **some parsers provide additional tools for alignment, adding classes and other styles**.

 In the next exercise we will take a look at blockquotes in Markdown.